Which is the best beach in Sri Lanka?

 About 140 kilometres to the north of Batticaloa is located Trincomalee.
 The city is mainly known for its beach (of course), scuba diving and whale watching opportunities among tourists.
 I spent 3 full days in Trincomalee during which I managed to take part in most of these activities.
 The actual popular beachfront is on the north side of the city and is called Uppuveli.
 Another, but a bit less visited beach is more to the north and called Nilaveli beach.
 The season had just ended in Trincomalee and it was pretty quiet around but according to some locals I met, the streets had been full of people just a couple of weeks before.

 For one early morning, I booked a dolphin & whale watching tour.
 Trincomalee is one of the two main places in Sri Lanka where it is possible to see blue whales.
 The other location is in Mirissa, but as I heard then in Mirissa they go out with big boats and if lucky, you can see the whales from a long distance.
 In Trincomalee though, the tour operators have small speed boats which allow getting really close to the whales.
 While on the boat we managed to see a couple of herds of dolphins and multiple blue whales.
 I seemed to have been a bit lucky though since some other people told me they had only seen a couple of whales.
 Which is also amazing still.
-Seeing the whales from a really close distance was a breathtaking experience BUT it makes you wonder if driving so close to the whales with the speedboats is really natural and healthy from the whales’ perspective.
+Seeing the whales from a close distance was a breathtaking experience BUT it makes you wonder if driving so close to the whales with the speedboats is natural and healthy from the whales’ perspective.
 Whenever the driver noticed a whale he pumped the speed up and got extremely close to the whale.
-It felt like it is probably not comfortable for the whales.
+It felt like it was probably not comfortable for the whales.

 I also decided to check out the underwater life in Trincomalee Bay and went scuba diving.
-With a visibility of 15 m and a water temperature of 29 degrees Celsius, I really enjoyed the dives.
+With a visibility of 15 m and a water temperature of 29 degrees Celsius, I enjoyed the dives.
 One of the dive sites offered plenty of healthy coral life and the other one had many tropical fish (schools of barracudas etc).
 Sri Lanka also has a large variety of wreck diving options both for beginner and advanced divers.
 I did not manage to do any wreck dives this time though.

 Which is the best beach?

 As you can see, Sri Lanka has more than enough options for a beach holiday.
 Choosing the best location and destination is too much to ask.
-I personally enjoyed my time the most in Unawatuna but I met a guy who fell in love with Mirissa and spent a month there and I also met a guy who had not left Arugam Bay for 3 weeks straight.
+I enjoyed my time the most in Unawatuna but I met a guy who fell in love with Mirissa and spent a month there and I also met a guy who had not left Arugam Bay for 3 weeks straight.
 As it seems to happen often, then while being a solo traveller the enjoyment of a location comes down to which people you happen to meet and hang out with.
 Let’s not forget about the location itself of course, but that extra experience which turns 99% to 100% and puts the dot onto the “i” are the people.

 To get most of your holiday in Sri Lanka, then it is worth matching the month of the year you are visiting Sri Lanka with the coast that is “in season” during that time.
 The island is relatively small with decent transportation options and roads so getting around is not a problem as well.